Utpala dynasty: Unmattavanti

 Unmattavanti ascended to the throne after Cakravarman, with help from minister Sarvata and others.
 In a regime marked by wanton violence, ridiculousness, and oppression, he was effectively controlled by a minister named Parvagupta, who desired for the throne.
 Unmattavanti employed Kayasthas in royal services and appointed Rakka, a Brahmin foot-soldier from the house of Samgrama, as the prime-minister.

 At Parvagupta's behest, he had his brothers starved to death and his unarmed father (and step-mothers) assassinated.
 Kalhana mentions of Unmattavanti to have been delighted at seeing Partha's corpse, which was even dagger-ed by Parvagupta's son Devagupta in front of him.
 Kalhana also accuses Unmattavanti of engaging in a range of dastardly acts including mutilating pregnant women, amputating limbs of laborers, and hitting naked women at their cleavage.

 Unmattavanti has fourteen queens and probably no son.
 He died of a chronic disease in 939, suffering immense pain; before his death, he had Suravarman II (who was falsely proclaimed by the servants of his seraglio to be his own son) crowned.

-Suravarman II and Disintegration
+Suravarman II and disintegration

 Suravarman II reigned for hardly a few days, before being ousted by his commander-in-chief Kamalvardhana, who had declared rebellion from his base in Madavarajya against the Damras (and by extension, the Utpalas).
 He fled the kingdom with his mother, bringing the Utpala Dynasty to an end.
 Kamalvardhana convened an assembly of Brahmins to appoint the next ruler, who rejected his self-nomination as well as a request from Suravarman II's mother.

 Yasaskara, the son of Prabhakaradeva was instead chosen.
 This brought an end to the Utpala dynasty and would set the stage for Didda's autocracy.

 Society

 Religion

 Avantivarman was a devout Vaishnav in his private life but granted public patronage to Shiva.
-Vaikuntha Chaturmurti continued to be the tutelary deity of the Utpala dynasy; He was also venerated in adjoining regions.
+Vaikuntha Chaturmurti continued to be the tutelary deity of the Utpala dynasty.
+He was also venerated in adjoining regions.